Bill Furniss: European Championships

 In March 1995 he was named as head coach for the British team at the 1995 European Aquatics Championships in Austria, organized by LEN (Ligue Européenne de Natation).

 British Swimming

 In September 1995 he resigned as head coach to the British swimming team, then run by the Amateur Swimming Federation of Great Britain.
 By 1996 he was again the head coach of the Great Britain Swimming Federation.

-Dennis Pursley, an American swimming coach, left his position has head coach of British Swimming after the 2012 Summer Olympics, and he was replaced by Bill Furniss.
+Dennis Pursley, an American swimming coach, left his position as head coach of British Swimming after the 2012 Summer Olympics, and he was replaced by Bill Furniss.
 In October 2015 he was named as the head coach for the Team GB swimming team in the 2016 Olympics.

 British Swimming, similar to the Institute of Swimming, is headquartered at Loughborough University.

 Furniss was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to swimming.